ResourCes

 Because your Executive Sponsor will most likely be an ally, making specific asks will allow them to be more involved in your ERG.

 For example, ask them for feedback on the operations of your Group, such as the website, emails, as well as your events.
-Getting feedback from an executive position can help you better understand how to get more executives involved with DEI and your ERG’s initiatives.
+Getting feedback from an executive position can help you better understand how to get more executives involved with belonging and your ERG’s initiatives.

 Invite your Executive Sponsor to participate in your member meetings.
 They should know when they are and make them feel welcomed during those meetings.
 It’s a great opportunity for your members to get to know them and for them to get more familiar with the community’s overall sentiment.